 Non-medical procedural masks are singleuse disposable masks that resemble medical procedural masks but without a declaration of compliance with a recognized standard (ASTM F2100 or Type IIR EN 14683).
 They are generally identified on the label as being for non-medical use, with no mention of standards.

 Non-medical procedural masks are available for purchase at pharmacies and other retail stores.

 They are generally less expensive than medical procedural masks.

-You can wear a face covering that has a clear window in order to promote communication with hearing impaired people, people learning the language, people with intellectual disabilities, an autism spectrum disorder or a cognitive impairment, for example.
-There are a few commercial models of face covering with a clear window and it is also possible to make one yourself (the steps are described in the How to make a mask or a face covering page).
+You can wear a mask that has a clear window in order to promote communication with hearing impaired people, people learning the language, people with intellectual disabilities, an autism spectrum disorder or a cognitive impairment, for example.
+There are a few commercial models of masks with a clear window.